 \section{Receiver-optimal codes}

-In this section, we first ask whether every code is a Nash code, assuming that the receiver chooses a best response.
-We give a detailed example that demonstrates that this may not be the case, and that we use throughout the section.
-Then we show that every code that maximizes the receiver's payoff is a Nash code.
+In this section, we show that every code that maximizes the receiver's payoff is a Nash code.
 The proof implies that this holds also if the receiver's payoff is locally maximal, that is, when changing only a single codeword, and the corresponding best response of the receiver, at a time.
 Finally, we discuss the connection with potential functions.

-Consider a channel with three symbols, $X=Y=\{0,1,2\}$, which is used only once ($n=1$), with the following transition probabilities:

-Suppose that nature chooses the two states in $\{0,1\}$ with uniform priors $q_0=q_1=1/2$.
-The sender's utilities are $U_0=2$ when the state is $0$ and $U_1=8$ when the state is 1, and the receiver's utilities are $V_0=8$, $V_1=2$.

-Consider the codebook $c$ with $c(0)=x^0=0$ and $c(1)=x^1=1$, so the sender codifies the two states of nature as the two symbols $0$ and $1$, respectively.
-Given the parameters of this game and the sender's strategy~$c$, the receiver's strategy assigns to each output symbol in $\{0,1,2\}$ one state.
-The following table (\ref{nonash}) gives the expected payoff $q_i V_i \,p(y|x^i)$ for the receiver when the state is $i$ and the output symbol is $y$.

-Table (\ref{nonash}) allows us to compute the receiver's best response and the sets $Y_i$ in (\ref{Yi}).
-For each channel output $y$, the receiver chooses the state $i$ with highest expected payoff.
-Hence, he decodes the channel output $0$ as state $0$ because $q_0V_0\,p(0|x^0)=3.4>0.1=q_1V_1\,p(0|x^1)$.
-In the same way, he decodes both channel outputs $1$ and $2$ as state~$1$.
-Notice that there are no ties, so the two sets $Y_0$ and $Y_1$ are disjoint, and the receiver's best response is unique and deterministic.
-That is, the receiver's best response $d$ is given by $d(y,i)=1$ if and only if $y \in Y_i$, where $Y_0=\{0\}$ and $Y_1=\{1,2\}$.